13pixlar/sticky-list/readme.txt

 `
 protected $_min_gravityforms_version = "1.8.19.2";
 `
-to you version of Gravity Forms.
+to your version of Gravity Forms.
 Note that this change will be lost when updating Sticky List.
 Therefore its absolutely recommended that you update Gravity Forms when using this plugin on a production site.

 == Screenshots ==